gustavo-fior/vayo.cc/README.md

 - add light mode
 - allow user to edit and have a custom sort for folders
 - maybe insert AI generated og images when one cant be found (too crazy?)
-- migrate to jotai (already installed)
 - animate direction button
-- add option to verify duplicate
 - shared folder
 - add a way to add a bookmark without opening the website (maybe a chrome extension?)